AnityaGan9urde/NEWS-Headline-Classifier-project/README.md

-# NLP-model
+# NEWS segmentation according to topics
-NLP model which looks at a user tweets and general online behaviour to tell their likelihood of consuming drugs.
+NLP model which can classify news articles into various topics.
+Still in works.